BYLAWS OF THE TEXAS CANOE & KAYAK RACING ASSOCIATION

 Canoes and kayaks must have securely fastened or permanently built-in flotation to provide buoyancy when filled with water.
 Float or air bags can be used in kayaks only.
 Flotation is securely fastened when a canoe can be turned upside down or submerged and the flotation stays in place.

 ARTICLE VI – CLASSIFICATION OF COMPETITORS

 The TCKRA classifies competitors according to guidelines set forth by the USCA.
 Race directors will have the discretion to add/remove classes based on attendance.
 For specific guidance on USCA classes, see link below:

 All classifications imply both male and female competitors.
 For the Open category, female competitors may elect to race with male competitors.

-ARTICLE VII – STATE CHAMPIONSHIPS
+ARTICLE VIII – STATE CHAMPIONSHIPS